aiven/devportal/docs/products/grafana/howto.rst

 HowTo
 =====

-In this section we have collected some step-by-step instructions for Aiven for Grafana.
+In this section we have collected some step-by-step instructions for Aiven for Grafana®.

 .. tableofcontents::